 To be complete is to need nothing, and the reality of our identity in Christ is that if we are living in it, we will need nothing else!
 Not the approval of man, not the strength “within ourselves.”
 No ritual, or program, or system will be able to offer us something more than what we have already been given, for in Christ we will have every single thing we need!

 *How about you?
-Does it feel weird to you to make a declaration like, “I am strong!”?
+Does it feel weird to you to make a declaration like, “I am complete in Christ!”?
 Do you see how being deeply rooted in Christ’s love and empowered by the Holy Spirit might make that truth seem more real?
-What can you do to allow your roots to grow?
+What can you do to allow your roots to grow down into God’s love?